-Pet dental health is one of the most important things you can consider to help ensure your pet lives a long and comfortable life.
+Quality pet dental health is one of the most important things you can do to help ensure your pet lives a long and comfortable life.

-Therefore, we created a video showing all that is involved with a pet dental at Island Vet.
+Watch the video we made showing all that is involved with a cat or dog dental at Island Vet.
 Your choice of care is an important one, and we want you to feel comfortable with the care that we provide for your loved one.

 What about cost?
-Our prices are below national and provincial averages for our dentals.
+Our prices are below provincial averages for our pet dentals.
 In fact, our regular prices are about the same as discounted prices that other hospitals/shelters provide.
 Further, we offer payment plans for existing clients.

-Considering an awake or no anesthesia dental?
-We know that they might be less expensive, but please don’t do it! it is a waste of your money and traumatic for your pet.
+Are you considering an awake or no anesthesia dental?
+We know that they might be less expensive, but please don’t do it!
+It is a waste of your money and traumatic for your pet.
 Yes, the teeth might be white, but they do not get under the gum line and they cannot get those deep pockets where it really matters.
 We often see pets who have had an awake dental and what we find when we do a proper dental is always a shock to the owner.

 Review our video above and our chart below.
-We welcome your call or visit to answer your questions and discuss all of your options.
+We welcome the opportunity to answer all of your questions and discuss all of your options.

 2 Qualified and Licensed Professionals